About this project

 Support our mission and get cool stuff...

 So, if you were a reader of Film Threat and it inspired you in some way, please help.
 Contribute whatever you can afford.
 And then please encourage your friends to do so too.
 We'll also continue to add exclusive items throughout the campaign, so keep checking back.

 If you’re a filmmaker and Film Threat was supportive in some way, please consider contributing.
 There are rewards specifically designed to help filmmakers and film festivals get exposure with our audience on social media, who never abandoned us.

 In addition to contributing, spreading the word online is a great way to help, so be sure to tell your friends by tweeting about it or posting on social media, remember to tag @FilmThreat and/or @ThatChrisGore.
-If all goes well and we reach our funding goal, the Film Threat site will return before the end of 2016 and I’ll announce the schedule for the launch of our new podcast and app.
+If all goes well and we reach our funding goal, the Film Threat site will return and I’ll announce the schedule for the launch of our new podcast and app.
 All donors will get early access to the beta version of the website so that you can offer feedback as we build our new foundation for the future.
 I hope you choose to support Film Threat so that we can continue our mission.

 Risks and challenges